 Rani Mukerji was one lucky Shah Rukh Khan heroine.
 Not only did she share fantastic chemistry with the actor, but also had defined and dignified characters in each of their films together.
 Mukerji’s Priya in Chalte Chalte is one girl for whom every guy would mortgage or sell his property for.
 Rich beyond belief, this gorgeous lass falls in love with truck company owner Raj over a brief meet cute.
 She disses all attempts by her family to match her with another rich hottie.
-Priya’s heart beat for Raj and vice versa.
+Priya’s heartbeat for Raj and vice versa.
 In this simple love story, it is Raj and Priya’s life-like equation that sells the whole thing.
-Can we have a sequel please?
+Can we have a sequel, please?

 10. Paro (Devdas)

 Such was her self-belief.
 She is educated and a believer in equality.
 However, she succumbs to Devdas and his manipulative ways quite often.
-When her family was humiliated, she decides to take a firm stance and moves out of the relationship.
+When her family was humiliated, she decides to take a firm stance and move out of the relationship.
 Her love for Devdas and the diya remain lit till his last breath nevertheless.

 9. Zaara (Veer-Zaara)

 Preity Zinta’s Zaara is yet another girl whom any guy would love to date and eventually marry.
 It was love at first sight for squadron leader Veer Pratap Singh as he saved her from a fatal road accident.
 Tumultuous events take them apart but, boy, do our hearts pine for this couple to unite… and they do!
 ‘Tere Liye’ was the ultimate anthem for their sacred reunion.

 8. Chandni (Main Hoon Na)